Paris Fashion Week Men’s wasn’t always an exciting affair.

 Simon Porte Jacquemus brought out an all-star cast at his Paris presentation, which showcased both his Pre-Fall 2020 women’s collection and Fall/Winter 2020 men’s collection.
 The roster included models of the moment such as Vittoria Ceretti, Adut Akech, Bella and Gigi Hadid, as well as industry veterans Doutzen Kroes and Joan Smalls.
 The show also marked the return of ’90s French supermodel Laetitia Casta after 10 years’ of absence.
 The collection offered all of Jacquemus’ signatures, including slinky dresses, neutral-toned separates and the cult-favourite Le Chiquito bag — this time with micro Le Chiquito jewelry to match.

 Cornrows controversy at Comme des Garcons

 It may be 2020, but fashion has not yet purged itself of its cultural appropriating ways.
 The latest offender is Comme des Garçons, who sent white models down the runway in cornrow wigs.
-The show caused a storm on social media, with many criticising the Japanese label for its tasteless decision to use braids, which are historically worn by black people.
+The show caused a storm on social media, with many criticizing the Japanese label for its tasteless decision to use braids, which are historically worn by black people.
 Others suggested it was a publicity stunt.
-The show’s hairstylist Julien d’Ys has taken to Instagram to apologise and clarify that the headpieces he designed were an homage to Egyptian princes instead.
+The show’s hairstylist Julien d’Ys has taken to Instagram to apologize and clarify that the headpieces he designed were an homage to Egyptian princes instead.
 Homage or not, the wigs certainly drew attention away from Comme des Garçon’s colourful collection — which is more than we can say about the show’s casting.